AiyushKumar07/ai-pr-extension/README.md

 - **⚡ Fast**: Works instantly on GitHub compare pages
 - **📱 Responsive**: Clean, modern interface that works on any screen size
 - **🔄 Provider Switching**: Easily switch between OpenAI and Gemini models
+- **⚙️ Custom Prompt Values**: Add project-specific context and personalization to your PR prompts

 ## 🚀 Quick Start